 Trump Media plunges amid plan to issue more shares.
 It's lost $7 billion in value since its peak.

 After a short-lived honeymoon, former President Donald Trump's media company is experiencing a rough reception on Wall Street.
-Trump Media & Technology Group — which trades under the ticker DJT, his initials — tumbled 18% in Monday afternoon trading, a drop that follows last week's 21% plunge.
+Trump Media & Technology Group — which trades under the ticker DJT, his initials — tumbled 18.4% in Monday trading, a drop that follows last week's 21% plunge.

 The sharp drop in value comes after Trump Media, whose primary asset is Truth Social, the social media platform, on Monday filed a document with the U.S. Securities and Exchange Commission that opens the door for the future potential sale of millions of shares.
 The document, called an S-1, relates to warrants held by investors that can be transformed into shares of stock, as well as shares held by company insiders.